 Sure, it might be unsightly and messy-looking, but there are some practical reasons to invest in barbell storage.

 - Protects your barbells.
 Barbells also are not cheap.
 Top Olympic barbells can cost north of $1,000, which means you want to look after your investment.
-The best barbell holders have sleeves that protect from scratches and chips.
-Look for racks and storage options with plastic linings or finely machined steel to safeguard the bushings, needle bearing systems, and finish of your bars.
+The best barbell holders have sleeves that protect them from scratches and chips.
+Look for racks and storage options with plastic linings or finely machined steel to safeguard the bushings, needle-bearing systems, and finish of your bars.

 Different types of barbell storage options

 There are a lot of options when it comes to storing your prized barbells.

 The main one is, do you want to go vertical or horizontal?

 - Vertical barbell storage is nice because it reduces contact with the knurling on the barbell.
 It’s also handy for people who don’t want to screw heavy racks and holders into their walls.

 - Horizontal bar storage looks pretty badass, you can store a ton of bar on the wall and getting them off of the ground frees up more floor space.

 Ultimately, the kind you get comes down to the space requirements, the number of bars you have, and how you want to store them.

 Here are some of the different types of barbell holders out there.